 - Because you now know exactly what you want your future to look like, you create a life and financial plan based on your goals and priorities.

-- You spend some time exploring and selecting the right type of and path to Financial Independence for your desired lifestyle.
+- You spend some time exploring and selecting the right type of and path to Financial Independence for your desired lifestyle and consider options like semi-retirement.

 - You create an investing strategy that is in line with your goals.